Jonpot/PCCB_OpenTrons/README.md

 Battleship automates a tournament of the game of Battleship played with water for ocean, acid for ships, and pH indicator as "missiles".
 Identification of the wells is done with a webcame for feedback.
 The project aims to pit student-submitted AIs (and instructor written historically-themed competitors) against each other in a tournament.

+## Physical Setup
+This repository assumes you have ELP 5-50mm Varifocals Lenses (https://www.amazon.com/ELP-Varifocal-Definition-Android-Industrial/dp/B07D57PQB7) that are attached to an OpenTrons-2 Liquid Handler via the 3D-printable mounts found in "./OT2 Camera Mount - Top.stl" and "./OT2 Camera Mount - Bottom.stl"

+They can be affixed to the OT-2 in the front-left bracket via a screw or p20 pipette tip.

 ## Repository structure

 - **battleship/** – All files specifically related to battleship.